-DAVID NORO: IF ONLY ONE COULD DISAPPEAR INTO THE REEDS LIKE A BURROWING ENDANGERED TOAD
+DAVID NORO: TO DISAPPEAR INTO THE REEDS LIKE A BURROWING TOAD

 SHINUK SUH: POST-HUMAN SYNDROME

 Through kinetic sculpture, video, and a healthy dose of wry humour, Shinuk Suh explores how pervading societal ideologies are silently instilled in him by the so-called ‘Ideological State Apparatus’.
 The artist is keen to analyze how society treats its inhabitants like a product; Suh views our present-day and age as one giant system or factory, wherein persons are akin to products on the production line of a factory.
 Metal and silicone, (the main materials of the work,) are depicted as the ‘giant system’ and humans, respectively.
 Processing, slapping, twitching, and revving, the works seem to mechanize the rote manipulations of human (in)activity.
 Suh is eager to point out the contradictions and dilemmas of society, given the sheer overload of information and representation.
 The work is stylish, yet perverse; Baudrillardian, but kitsch; socially relevant, but altogether a bit intentionally silly.
 Suh holds an MFA in Sculpture from London’s Slade School of Art, and has recently shown at the Korean Cultural Centre.